-The Street Collections Policy was adopted by Isle of Wight Council Public Protection Committee at a meeting held on 7 August 1997, to view the policy click here (PDF, 14KB, 1 page).
+The Street Collections Policy was adopted by Isle of Wight Council Public Protection Committee at a meeting held on 7 August 1997.
 The policy will be used by the licensing authority in determining whether to grant a street collection permit.
 The sale of articles, magazines etc. in a public place for charitable purposes as part of a market or other such activity constitutes a street collection for which a permit would be required.
 Permit holders are required to publish, at their own expense, an account of the collection proceeds in the local newspaper.

 No fee is payable

-If you require further clarification please do not hesitate to contact the Licensing Department by clicking this link to use the send a message to service form.
+If you require further clarification please do not hesitate to contact the Licensing Department.